kerimoyle/cellml-specification/reference/index_sectionB.rst

 .. _sectionB_index:

 ====================================
-Section B: Element information items
+Chapter 2: Element information items
 ====================================

-Section B of the Normative CellML 2.0 Specification outlines the element information items and the rules governing their declaration.
+Chapter 2 of the Normative CellML 2.0 Specification outlines the element information items and the rules governing their declaration.

 .. toctree::
     :maxdepth: 1